Combining your Gumloop flows with webhook triggers allows you to build APIs visually with no code!

 Webhooks

-To see the code necessary to trigger your flow, navigate to your flow and click the ‘Your Triggers’ on the left side of the pipeline builder.
+To see the code necessary to trigger your flow, navigate to your flow and click the ‘Webhooks’ button on the left side of the pipeline builder.

 Inputs

-Most useful flows require an input in from the user.
-Many flows require multiple.
+Most useful flows require some input from the user.
 Inputs are defined using Input nodes and these inputs can be passed in using webhooks as well!

-The following example takes in 3 seperate inputs and sends an email.
-The inputs represent the recipients email, the email subject and the email body.
+The following example takes in 3 separate inputs and sends an email.
+The inputs represent the recipient’s email, the email subject and the email body.

-The ‘input_name’ values represent the id of that input field.
+The ‘Input name’ values in each Input node represent the id of that input field.
 These input names are used to map the information you send via the webhook to the appropriate nodes.

 curl -X POST \